VincentSheehan22/UCDPA_vincentsheehan/README.md

 RMSE of cross-validation.
 Similar values are obtained for all RMSEs, though RMSE for prediction on the test set is lower than that on the training set, suggesting the model is not well-fitted to the data.

-The model is then train by fit with all numeric features in the feature matrix.
+The model is then trained by fitting with all numeric features in the feature matrix.
 An improvement in RMSE is observed with a higher number of features included.

 Ensembling is explored using the RandomForestRegressor algorithm from Scikit-Learn, and RMSE measured again.
-With default, the RandomForestRegressor does not improve model performance.
+With default hyperparameters, the RandomForestRegressor does not improve model performance.
 Feature importances are plotted as a bar chart, showing relatively few features taken into account.

 Hyperparameter tuning of the RandomForestRegresoor model, using GridSearchCV, is performed.
-Iterating through a set of hyperparameter values defined in a dictionary, best model is determined.
+Iterating through a set of hyperparameter values defined in a dictionary, the best model is determined.
 The best model is fitted to the training set, and prediction for y made on test set.
 The RMSE of test set prediction is calculated, showing an improvement over both the DecisionTreeRegrssor and un-tuned RandomForestRegressor model.
 Feature importances are again plotted as bar chart, showing that more features are taken into account by the best model based on tuned hyperparameters.

 Output plots, along with a terminal log of `main.py` execution are included in the repository.